 In an environment of increasing competition for first-time, full-time students, growing pressure on tuition revenue, and stagnant state support, colleges and universities of all types are looking to transfer students to help fulfill enrollment goals.
 Transfer students can increase diversity and bring in additional revenue, fill upper-division course capacity, and satisfy state goals and regulations.
 Institutions, both public and private, regional and selective, are reevaluating their approach to recruiting and enrolling transfer students.

-To better understand member schools’ transfer strategy, resources, and goals, EAB administered the Transfer Benchmarking Survey to enrollment managers at flagship and more selective colleges and universities.
+To better understand partner schools’ transfer strategy, resources, and goals, EAB administered the Transfer Benchmarking Survey to enrollment managers at flagship and more selective colleges and universities.
 From this survey, we prepared a report of findings that flagship and more selective institutions can use to compare their transfer efforts to their peers and identify areas for investment and growth.

 The survey report can also help regional colleges and universities see how their transfer processes and resources measure up and the competitive advantage they may have over more selective institutions.
 In many cases, regional institutions have stronger transfer pipelines and pathways in place.
 Here are three highlights from the report:

-Finding 1: Untapped potential remains in the community college market
+Finding 1: Untapped potential remains in the community college market.

 Over half of survey respondents indicated that most of their transfer students come from other four-year colleges and universities.
 At private schools, nearly all transfer students came from other universities.
 These findings indicate that more selective institutions (especially privates) have a significant opportunity to enroll more transfer students from two-year schools.
 But administrators and faculty at more selective institutions too often assume community college students don’t have sufficient academic preparation or financial resources to attend their college or university.